idossha/TI-CSC/README.md

- linux development for docker
+TI-CSC Toolbox for docker image installation.
+See full toolbox at TI-2024 repo.
 Developed by Ido Haber - ihaber@wisc.edu
 August 2024

 ---

-Currently MATLAB executables or GUI functionality does not work on ARM base Apple machines.
+Currently MATLAB Runtime and GUI functionality do not work on ARM base Apple machines.
 AMD/Intel should work smooth.
 Please ping if you encounter bugs.

 ---

 #### How to use:

-1. Make sure you have docker Desktop / docker engine on you machine.
+1. Make sure you have [docker Desktop](https://www.docker.com/products/docker-desktop/) / [docker engine](https://docs.docker.com/engine/install/) on you machine.
-2. Download the image from docker hub
+2. Download the [image](https://hub.docker.com/r/idossha/ti-package) from docker hub
 3. Make sure you have the project directory set up correctly:

         project_name